Irondale, Bancroft and Ottawa RailwayReporting mark: CNOR, CN

 The tramway was not completed until 1878.
 Around the same time Myles abandoned the properties which had been partially mortgaged by the Bank of Commerce.
 Again about the same time Howland formed a partnership with Charles Pusey of Pennsylvania.
 They took over the leases of both the Snowdon and Howland mines and began shipping ore to the United States.
 In 1879 the partners incorporated the Snowdon Branch Railway which ran from Kinmount on the Victoria Railway to the mines.

 By February 1887 the first two miles were opened resulting in payment of half the subsidy.
 The next two miles to Wilberforce took seven years to complete.
-Although the terrain was difficult, a seven-year time frame seems excessive by any standard.
+Although the terrain was difficult, seven-years seems excessive by any standard.
 Things began to pick up in 1895 resulting in the completion of another 15 miles to Mud Creek in 1898.

 The IB&O could best be described as a rich man's toy.
 Howland and Pusey, both wealthy men, apparently had plenty of money to burn.
 Together they spent a total of $1.6 million pursuing their hobbies of mineral exploration and railway building.
 To offset that, they received $231,000 in subsidies and $450,000 in bond issues, which reduced the total outlay on their part to around $900,000.
 No new mineral deposits were discovered.
 The railway was never completed to Bancroft.